spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 * `driver_serial`: The driver serial number.
 This corresponds to a .dcf file.

 IrisAO DM information:
-* `total_number_of_segments`: The number of segments in your Iris AO DM (including any non-functioning segments).
+* `total_number_of_segments`: The total number of segments in your Iris AO DM hardware (including any non-functioning segments).
-* `active_number_of_segments`: (Optional) The number of segments in your specific pupil (for most, this is less than `total_number_of_segments`).
+* `active_number_of_segments`: (Optional) The number of segments in your specific pupil.
+This parameter is only necessary if the number of segments used in the aperture is is less than `total_number_of_segments`.
 * `active_segment_list`: (Optional) This parameter only needs to be provided if `active_number_of_segments` is less than `total_number_of_segments`.
 This will be a list of the segment numbers associated with the segments that are used in your pupil.
 The first segment is the center segment, then the following segments are in order from "up" to the next ring, and then clockwise.
 Note that "up" for the Iris hardware is in the direction of segment number 20 (see figures 1 and 2).
 For example, if your pupil is centered on segment 3, and you want to command the center segment, and is only one ring, then active_segment_list = [3, 9, 2, 1, 4, 11, 10]

 File locations:
-* `flat_file_ini`: The location of the custom flat .ini file for your Iris AO DM.
+* `flat_file_ini`: The location of the custom flat .ini file for your specific Iris AO DM.
+Note that this file will likely never be changed by the user.
 * `config_ptt_file`: The location of the ConfigPTT.ini file which is the file that contains whatever command you want to put on the DM.
 * `path_to_dm_ex`: The path to the directory that houses the DM_Control.exe file

 If using segmented_dm_command.PoppySegmentedCommand or segmented_dm_command.DisplayCommand, you will need to include the following parameters:
 * `flat_to_flat_mm`: The flat side to flat side diameter of each segment in units of mm
 * `gap_um`: The size of the gap between segments in units of um
-* `dm_ptt_units`: A list of the units the PTT values are in for the DM.
+* `dm_ptt_units`: A list of the units for the PTT that are internal to the DM.
+For IrisAO DMs, this will be: [um, mrad, mrad]
-* `include_center_segment`: This a boolean value that will indicate if the aperture you are creating includes the center segment.
+* `include_center_segment`: This a boolean value that will indicate if the aperture you are creating includes the center segment for active control.
 Examples of when this will be "true": LUVOIR B-like aperture.
 Examples of when this will be "false": JWST-, Keck-, or LUVOIR A-like apertures.
 * `include_outer_ring_corners`: This is a boolean value that will indicate if the corner segments of the outermost ring of your aperture will be used.
 For example, for LUVIOR A- or B-like apertures, this parameter would be "false", but for a JWST- or Keck-like aperture it would be "true".